RICE-unige/experimental_robotics/docs/README.md

 > [!WARNING]
 > This documentation is a work in progress.
 Students will be informed when the assignments and projects are ready.

 Welcome to the Experimental Robotics course documentation.
-This space accompanies the Docker-based development environment in the repository and provides the syllabus, setup steps, labs, assignments, ROS 2 notes, and project guidelines.
+This space accompanies the Docker-based development environment in the repository and provides the setup steps, labs, assignments, ROS 2 notes, and project guidelines.

 ## What you’ll find here

-- Course overview and syllabus
 - Step-by-step environment setup (ROS 2 Jazzy and Humble)
 - Labs and assignments with tips and references
 - ROS 2 basics and quick commands for development